The Chow ring of the stack of hyperelliptic curves of odd genus: Preliminaries on -schemes

-\end{enumerate} \end{df} Then, just as in the previous case, we have: \begin{prop} Let $f:X\to X'$ be a proper $\PGLt\times\Gm$-equivariant morphism between $\PGLt\times\Gm$-schemes.
-Then it always admits a $\GLt\times\Gm$-counterpart. \end{prop} \begin{proof} The proof of the proposition above works exactly in the same way as the proof of proposition \ref{prop:counterpart exists}: one has only to take into account the action of $\Gm$, but is immediate to check that $\bA(2,2)\sm$ is a $\GLt\times\Gm$-torsor over $\cl{B}(\PGLt\times\Gm)$, where the action of $\Gm$ is the trivial one.
-From this the proposition easily follows. \end{proof}
+\end{enumerate} commutes, where the top arrow (resp. the bottom arrow) is induced by $f$ (resp. by $g$). \end{df} Then, just as in the previous case, we have: \begin{thm} Let $f:X\to X'$ be a proper $\PGLt\times\Gm$-equivariant morphism between $\PGLt\times\Gm$-schemes.
+Then it always admits a $\GLt\times\Gm$-counterpart. \end{thm} \begin{proof} The proof of the theorem above works exactly in the same way as the proof of theorem \ref{prop:counterpart exists}: one has only to take into account the action of $\Gm$, but is immediate to check that $\cl{S}$ is a $\GLt\times\Gm$-torsor over $\cl{B}(\PGLt\times\Gm)$, where the action of $\Gm$ is the trivial one.
+From this the theorem follows. \end{proof}